pkirkham/pkirkham.github.io/_posts/pyrus/2021-02-15-efficient-reading-for-seg-y-format.md

 | Data rate (Mbyte/s) | 128.75 | 530 | 3,500 | 1,450 |
 | **Read time (ns)** | **7.8** | **1.9** | **0.3** | **0.7** |

 It is immediately apparent that SSDs offer a large improvement compared to hard drives both in terms of latency and the sequential read data rate.
 Optane offers the lowest latencies of any of the technologies plus a sequential read data rate that is an order of magnitude faster than a hard drive, but slower than an NVMe SSD.
 In order to test the real-world speed comparison between the drive technologies a 3D post-stack seismic volume with dimensions 1,966 x 1,103 x 3,001 is used to test reading inlines, crosslines and slices.
 A small benchmark program is used to randomly read 100 inlines, crossline and partial slices and the average time to read each float is calculated.
-These measured times can be compared against the theoretical read times whichh are computed based on the number of seeks and sequential bytes that are read for each line.
+These measured times can be compared against the theoretical read times which are computed based on the number of seeks and sequential bytes that are read for each line.
 Time for a seek is 't_s' and time to read a sequential byte is 't_b'.

 Each inline contains n_y (1,103) traces each containing n_z (3,001) float samples with 4 bytes per floating point number.
 All bytes are stored sequentially, therefore the read time is: